Brandon Friedman

-Brandon Friedman is a writer, entrepreneur and former Obama administration official.
+Brandon Friedman is an American writer, entrepreneur and former Obama administration official.
 He was CEO of the McPherson Square Group before co-founding Rakkasan Tea Company in 2017.
 Previously, he served as the deputy assistant secretary for public affairs at the United States Department of Housing and Urban Development.

 Early life and education

 Friedman was born and raised in Shreveport, Louisiana.
 He has a Master of Public Affairs from the University of Texas at Dallas (2006) and a BA in history from Louisiana State University in Shreveport (2000).

 Career

 Friedman began his career as an infantry officer in the U.S. Army's 101st Airborne Division.
 In March 2002, he led a rifle platoon into Afghanistan's Shah-e-Kot Valley to engage Taliban and al Qaeda fighters as part of Operation Anaconda—a battle later written about by journalist Sean Naylor in Not a Good Day to Die.
 A year later, Friedman commanded a platoon during the invasion of Iraq.
 He led troops during combat and counterinsurgency operations in Hillah, Baghdad, and Tal Afar.
 Friedman left active duty in 2004 after spending the latter portion of his Iraq tour as a rifle company executive officer.
 He was awarded two Bronze Stars for his service in Afghanistan and Iraq.

 From 2007 to 2009, Friedman was a vice chairman and spokesperson for VoteVets.org, a political action committee and non-profit 501(c)(4) with a mission of getting veterans elected to public office.